oracle/python-oracledb/doc/src/user_guide/introduction.rst

 hosted at `github.com/oracle/python-oracledb
 <https://github.com/oracle/python-oracledb>`__.

-This module is currently tested with Python 3.8, 3.9, 3.10, 3.11, 3.12 and 3.13
+This module is currently tested with Python 3.9, 3.10, 3.11, 3.12, and 3.13
 against Oracle Database 23ai, 21c, 19c, 18c, 12c, and 11gR2.
-Older versions of
+Previous versions
-python-oracledb may support older versions of Python.
+of python-oracledb supported older Python versions.

 Changes in python-oracledb
 releases can be found in the :ref:`release notes <releasenotes>`.